I have the best job in the world …helping others to get their dream job!

 I am a Senior Visiting Lecturer for Interview Skills at both University of Wolverhampton and University of Worcester.

-I’ve worked with people going for interviews in many different sectors and types of jobs e.g. finance, law, property, I.T, retail, marketing, skills & training, teaching, health, academia, media, utilities, fashion, sports, the Army, admin and cleaning.
+I’ve worked with people going for interviews in many different sectors and types of jobs e.g. finance, law, property, I.T, retail, marketing, skills & training, teaching, health, academia, media, utilities, fashion, sports, the Army, the emergency services, admin and the care industry.

 My clients have been successful with job offers or places at University at the following: